Pulpit Today Sermon

 I believed Abraham was overwhelmed with a sense of awe when God appeared to him that night and passed between the sacrifice with his fiery presence.

-Don’t you think Moses felt the weight of God’s presence when God met with him in the Tent of Meeting and walked with him forty days atop Mount Sinai?
+Don’t you think Moses felt the weight of God’s presence when God met with him in the Tent of Meeting and then walked with him forty days atop Mount Sinai?

 Do you remember God’s dwelling-places in the Bible?